simp/simp-doc/docs/help/FAQ/Omni_Env_Exists.rst

       >> Puppet environment 'production' exists
       >> Secondary environment 'production' does not exist

-This is because you have either already sun simp config, or you have already set up your environment.
+This is because you have either already run simp config, PE has set up that directory, or you have already set up your environment.

-If your environment has been set up and you would like to start over, then just rename the production directory to `production.bak` and try again with a clean start.
+If your environment has been set up and you would like to start over, then just rename the production directory `(/var/simp/environments/production)` to `production.bak` and try again with a clean start.

+If you are using Puppet Enterprise, we recommend you use a control repo.
+See the section on :ref:`howto-setup-a-simp-control-repository`